snare/voltron/README.md

 Development
 -----------

-I hacked this together in a night and I don't have the motivation to do any further work on it at this stage, but I may add to it as I use it more.
+I initially hacked this together in a night as a "do the bare minimum to make my life better" project, as larger projects of this nature that I start never get finished.
+A few people expressed interest in it, so I've added a few bits and pieces to it and will continue to sometimes.
+Maybe.

 Things I probably will do at some stage in the not too distant future: